Home » Military Base » Luke Air Force Base Guide

 The base would change hands a few times, being transferred from Air Education and Training Command (AETC) to Air Tactical Command, only to revert to AETC in the 1990s.
 In the immediate aftermath of 9/11, Luke AFB would fly combat air patrols around New York and Washington D.C.

 Luke Air Force Base also supported expeditionary operations as part of Operation Enduring Freedom and Operation Iraqi Freedom.
-Today, Luke AFB is home for the 56th Fighter Wing.
+Today, Luke AFB is home to the 56th Fighter Wing.
 The AETC base operates the largest F-16 Wing in the USA.

 Related: Comprehensive Military Benefits Guide